c3lang/c3-web/src/content/docs/Generic Programming/compiletime.md

 }
 ```

-Switching without argument is also allowed, which works like an if-else chain:
+Switching without passing a value argument to `$switch` itself is also allowed (much like [normal `switch`](/language-fundamentals/statements/#switch-cases-with-runtime-evaluation)), which works like an if-else chain in that it permits arbitrary conditional expressions per case instead of only allowing a specific constant per case:

 ```c3
 macro @foo($x, #y)